-- Contraceptives and family planning services including emergency contraception - Pregnancy services and prenatal care - 5.
+- Contraceptives and family planning services including emergency contraception - o Pregnancy services and prenatal care - 5.
 If you are using Medicaid or receiving services at a Title X reproductive/sexual health center, all forms of contraception are available without the permission of a parent/guardian.
 Also, Title X clinics have additional protections around confidentiality. - 6.
 You have the right to have your options for care explained to you. - 7.
 You have the right to review your health center records. - 8.
-If you have questions about your rights or feel you have been mistreated, please inform the health center staff.
+If you feel you have been mistreated, please inform the health center staff.